simonkarman/christmas-mountain/README.md

-# Christmas Mountain
+# Christmas Tree
-A short Christmas themed mountain excavation game build with [Krmx](https://simonkarman.github.io/krmx).
+A Christmas themed game build with [Krmx](https://simonkarman.github.io/krmx).

 ## Getting started
 First run `npm install` in the root of this repository.